simaosanguinho/SIRS-Project/Report.md

 Due to the nature of the project, we had to make some assumptions to simplify the implementation of the project.
 These assumptions are:

+- The system only has one car, one mechanic, one manufacturer and two users (one that is the owner of the unique car and another that is not a car owner).
 - The car key corresponds to the key of the car owner.
 - The car battery always starts at 100%, and the battery level is reduced by 5% for each 10 configurations sent to the car.
 - The car has a default configuration that is set when the maintenance mode is activated.